a-ignatov-parc/tvdml/README.md

 TVDML tries to be as simple as possible and not include more than it needs to provide functionality for its core features.
 But yeah we've got something inside:

 - [`virtual-dom`](https://www.npmjs.com/package/virtual-dom) library to provide you easy to use update mechanism.
 [Patched](https://github.com/Matt-Esch/virtual-dom/compare/master...a-ignatov-parc:tvml) and ready to be used with TVML.

+## Requirements

+Starting from `v4.X.X` TVDML drops support for tvOS < 10.
+If you need that support please consider using [`v3.X.X`](https://github.com/a-ignatov-parc/tvdml/tree/v3.0.4).

 ## Getting started